 Personal aesthetic convictions are respected, but a willingness to expand one’s awareness and a desire for creative investigation are expected.
 Presented topics, upon which fortnightly assignments are based, will develop a number of technical aspects of contemporary music.
 Workshop-style sessions provide the opportunity to review compositional decisions and to monitor progress.
 Final projects are played through during the Summer Term revision period.
 Additional seminars, workshops and concert attendance are an integral and quality part of the module.
 Attendance is required (10% of the final mark), and one mark will be subtracted for each unjustified absence.
-Bona fide membership of NME so as to develop an understanding of twentieth-century performance practice is also recommended.

-This course builds on techniques learned in Studio Composition.
+This course builds on techniques learned in Studio Composition level 1.
 Starting from a group recording session to gather source sound material, classes (nominally fortnightly) focus on techniques of digital sound editing, processing and mixing, together with discussion of compositional and aesthetic issues.
 The learning process is significantly informed by guided reading and listening – attendance at the weekly MiniBEAST listening sessions (11.30-12.30 on Wednesdays throughout Semesters 1 & 2) and at BEAST events in Birmingham are compulsory components of the course, for which students are required to keep a diary containing critical notes on the works presented; they should therefore avoid scheduling instrumental lessons or committing to any other activities at these times.
 In Semester 2, attention shifts to the composition of individual pieces by each student; scheduled class times provide an opportunity for the tutor to monitor and give feedback on the progress of each student’s piece as it develops.

 The course will comprise a combination of theory and practice.
 The basics of stick technique will be studied as one of the means of communicating with performers.
 The importance of analysis and the issues involved in learning a score and making decisions about it will also be investigated.
 Students will conduct ensembles formed by the rest of the group.